 MANUAL SHIPMENT TRACKING PROCESS, OFFERING PURELY A LOGISTICS-BASED APPROACH

 We’re all aware that coins are shaped with two sides, ironically, the same has eventually become the outcome of this subject.
-This is owing to the fact that manual shipment tracking is viewed in this sphere as a professional approach that ultimately offers an in-depth guide for the determination of a shipment position.
+This is because manual shipment tracking is viewed in this sphere as a professional approach that ultimately offers an in-depth guide for the determination of a shipment position.
 In other words, a traditional approach.
 However, to ascertain its dimensional approach, the subject method promises a detailed logistics guide that will cut across companies to a person’s actions.

-In order to drive all that we need to be driven home, efforts are made to shape this content in two dimensions.
-Let say, if we have to place things side-by-side, like persons to company’s point of view, it will turn out differently.
-For example, when a clearing agent or a consignee decides to track a shipment in a manual way, it will obviously turn out a different scenario should shipping companies take the same measure.
+To drive all that we need to be driven home, efforts are made to shape this content in two dimensions.
+Let’s say, if we have to place things side-by-side, like persons to company’s point of view, it will turn out differently.
+For example, when a clearing agent or a consignee decides to track a shipment manually, it will turn out a different scenario should shipping companies take the same measure.

 This approach is relatively different from a digital perspective, for instance, looking at this mode of tracking from a logistics point of view, the firm’s representative would have to do this with the aid of the instructions on the shipment bill of lading that will include the agent’s contact at the port of delivery, the shipper, with other parameters (shipment’s container number and the bill of lading number).

-Once the consignee has received the shipment bill of lading from the shipper, which will, in turn, be given to his clearing agent at destination, the clearing agent will be required to contact the shipping company at the port of destination identified to be contacted for the delivery of the goods, requesting the position of the shipment either via an email or on the basis of direct contact (should email approach fail to yield result).
+Once the consignee has received the shipment bill of lading from the shipper, which will, in turn, be given to his clearing agent at the destination, the clearing agent will be required to contact the shipping company at the port of destination identified to be contacted for the delivery of the goods, requesting the position of the shipment either via an email or based on direct contact (should email approach fail to yield result).

-On the other hand, when a shipping company is tracking a shipment, factors are to be considered because the act is carried out specifically for two reasons, to ascertain the vessel’s location and the shipment status solely driven for client’s satisfaction.
-Firstly, is to figure the vessel’s expected time of arrival (ETA) while declaring the manifest of that shipment with the customs and other government authorities, in order to generate the vessel or the shipment rotation number, hence, paving way for clearing agents to access individual consignee’s shipment via customs portal.
-While for less than container load freight, the shipping company is expected to run the tracking process through its principal to ensure prompt retrieval of the shipment to its container freight station.
+On the other hand, when a shipping company is tracking a shipment, factors are to be considered because the act is carried out specifically for two reasons, to ascertain the vessel’s location and the shipment status solely driven by the client’s satisfaction.
+First, is to figure the vessel’s expected time of arrival (ETA) while declaring the manifest of that shipment with the customs and other government authorities, to generate the vessel or the shipment rotation number, hence, paving the way for clearing agents to access individual consignee’s shipment via customs portal.
+For less than container load freight, the shipping company is expected to run the tracking process through its principal to ensure prompt retrieval of the shipment to its container freight station.
 Deploying all the necessary parameters from the shipment draft copy bill of lading and the manifest.

-- I hope you found this article on manual shipment tracking process, useful?
+- I hope you found the manual shipment tracking article, useful?